o3de/o3de.org/content/docs/userguide/particle-editor-reference-rotation.md

+description: ' Use the Rotation attribute in the &ALYlong; &particle-editor; to control the rotation of the particle. '
+slug: particle-editor-reference-rotation
+title: Rotation Attribute
+---
 # Rotation Attribute<a name="particle-editor-reference-rotation"></a>

 In the **Rotation** attribute, specify how to control the particle's rotation\.

-![\[Rotation attributes in the Particle Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/particles/particle-editor-rotation.png)
+![\[Rotation attributes in the Particle Editor.\]](/images/particles/particle-editor-rotation.png)

 **Rotation Attribute Parameters**